0xPolygonZero/r1cs/README.md

 ## Basic example

-Here's a simple gadget which computes the cube of a BN128 field element:
+Here's a simple gadget which computes the cube of a BN128 element:

 ```rust
 // Create a gadget which takes a single input, x, and computes x*x*x.